Why Cartography still matters

 Maps have been the cornerstone upon which the world was discovered.
 Since ancient times, explorers have always relied on maps to discover and rediscover the world.
 Cartography is the art and science of designing, creating and reading maps.
 It takes a geographical area or location and puts it onto a 2 or 3 dimensional space.

 It comes as no surprise that the central theme of cartography is location.
 Location of things and location of things in relation to other things.
 Other than location there are several other factors and considerations when it comes to cartography, such as the scale, coverage and source.
 We will talk a bit more about sources in the next section.

 Map making has come a long way.
 The journey from a simple treasure to highly detailed live maps has been quite eventful.
 To understand the evolution of cartography, one must simply ask one question.
 What are maps used for?
 Or rather what were maps used for earlier and what are they used for now?

 Back in the day, maps were used primarily for navigational purposes, to reach from point A to point B. But in recent times new technologies have surfaced, we started realizing that there is a lot more to maps than just navigation.
-Mapping has been deployed for powerful applications such as disaster management, environment monitoring and location-centric marketing.
+Mapping has been deployed for powerful applications such as disaster management, environment monitoring and location intelligence based marketing.

 Cartographers need to keep their end users in mind.
 The customer evolves and the product evolves along with it.
 Maps are hardly viewed on physical papers like they used to in olden times, but rather digitally in handheld and computer devices.